awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 ## Create groups<a name="security-authorization-file-create-group"></a>

-The `[groups]` section of the permissions file lets you define user groups for users that have similar use cases or permissions requirements\.
+You can use `[groups]` section of the permissions file to define user groups for users that have similar use cases or permissions requirements\.
 Groups can be assigned specific permissions\.
 Permissions assigned to a group apply to all of the users that are included in the group\.

 To create groups in your permissions file, you must first add the groups section heading to the file\.